-This term is used when the construction a proposed element (e.g. roadway, sidewalk, striping) may need to be adjusted at the termini to harmonize with the existing element being connected to.
-For Resurfacing Projects, this term is used when the existing pavement cross slopes are not intentionally modified or changed; i.e. applicable to constant depth milling and resurfacing.
+This term is used when the construction of a proposed element (e.g., roadway, sidewalk, striping) may need to be adjusted at the termini to harmonize with the existing element to which it is connected.
+For Resurfacing Projects, this term is used when the existing pavement cross slopes are not intentionally modified or changed (i.e., applicable to constant depth milling and resurfacing).